 Radical acceptance is about knowing what is within your circle of influence.
 It is about keeping your head, keeping your health, and being wise and kind to yourself on (and in) so many good, positive constructive levels.

 Being unable to fix things.
 Being unable to change situations.
 Being unable to personally right what is unfair or wrong.
-It can all over a prolonged time create suffering that can unfortunately become significantly great suffering if we are not wise, rational and therefore careful.
+It can over a prolonged time create suffering that can, unfortunately, become significantly greater suffering if we are not wise, rational and therefore careful.

 We are not called to agree with what is or has happened by practising radical acceptance.
 That is not what radical acceptance entails at all.

 Radical acceptance instead offers us and allows us to see reality for what it is.
 It keeps us functioning, within a circle of wisdom and good health, within that very challenging reality.

 We get to live within the hard, challenging reality afforded to us at the time, and we get a better opportunity afforded to us, at the very same time, in order to function at our very level best while we walk the walk of the journey before us.